aces/Loris/modules/imaging_uploader/README.md

 ## Database Configurations

-The imaging uploader has the following configurations that affect its usage
+The imaging uploader has the following configurations that affect its usage:

 ImagingUploaderAutoLaunch - This setting determines whether the insertion
         pipeline that archives the images and is triggered automatically or